tbuller/CV/README.md

 ## Hobbies

 In my spare time, I enjoy reading books (currently I'm reading an Italian book called Le tre del mattino), doing exercise such as running, and following sports such as basketball and rugby.
+I also enjoy keeping up to date with the latest advancements/discoveries about space and tech (web-development, AI, robotics) via online forums.